Fandom culture in South Korea: Fan relationship

 Parasocial relationship is a one-sided relationship as a result of constant exposure to a media persona that a celebrity demonstrates.
 This then causes fans to develop an illusion of intimate relationship or friendship.
 Kpop idols are typically trained to have and form close connections with their fans which leads for this close-knit connection to become a parasocial relationship.
 Kpop idols do this through parasocial interaction.
 Parasocial interaction between fans and Korean idol(s) is a start at explaining kpop fan culture.
-The idol(s) to become a “parasocial-kin”, an object of consumption and parasocial interaction; such as a family member or a friend.
-This “parasocial kinship” is defined on how an individual would treat an extended member of the family.
+The idol(s) to become a "parasocial-kin", an object of consumption and parasocial interaction; such as a family member or a friend.
+This "parasocial kinship" is defined on how an individual would treat an extended member of the family.
 Allowing for further understanding of the positive and negative aspects of the idol/fan parasocial relationship.

-The “Korean Wave”, also known as Hallyu has become a sensational hit around the world and continues to grow every year since it began to politically take over the world in the early 2010s.
+The "Korean Wave", also known as Hallyu has become a sensational hit around the world and continues to grow every year since it began to politically take over the world in the early 2010s.
 While K-pop had of course existed before that, between 2011 and 2012, the government budget grew over 250% for the business.
+The Korean Wave played a massive role in boosting South Korea's economic affairs, and its identity served as a means for Korea to compete commercially with the rest of the world, promoting the morale of Korea in a palatable manner.

 Celebrities, especially in South Korea, are icons that are driven by their presence in majorly media driven societies.
 As time, society, and culture progresses, the idols must change and form along with it.
 The best way that this is represented is through social media.